 Fine Artists, Including Painters, Sculptors, and Illustrators Salary in Georgia

-How much does a Fine Artists, Including Painters, Sculptors, and Illustrators make in Georgia?
+How much do Fine Artists, Including Painters, Sculptors, and Illustrators make in Georgia?

 Median Annual Salary